 To support a single configuration file for all of the NameNodes, the relevant configuration parameters are suffixed with both the nameservice ID and the NameNode ID.

 1. Start the JournalNode daemons on those set of machines where the JNs are deployed.
 On each machine, execute the following command:

-/usr/lib/hadoop/sbin/hadoop-daemon.sh start journalnode
+su -l hdfs -c "/usr/lib/hadoop/sbin/hadoop-daemon.sh start journalnode"